autgaard/data-science-misc-projects/README.md

 **[Analyzing Used Car Listings on Ebay](https://github.com/autgaard/data-science-misc-projects/blob/4ebe65506f1c2301d0341f4abbad4d2a835e9f97/Ebay%20Listings.ipynb):** This project is a data cleaning and analysis of used car listings from eBay Kleinanzeigen, a classifieds section of the German eBay website.
 The aim of this project is to clean the data set and analyze the listings contained therein.

 **[Indicators of Heavy Traffic on I-94](https://github.com/autgaard/data-science-misc-projects/blob/c456889cb90da914eb0d86f4a10df08a2f96badf/I-94%20Traffic%20Analysis.ipynb):** In this project, I analyze a dataset of westbound traffic on the I-94 Interstate highway.
 My goal is to determine a few indicators of heavy traffic on I-94.
 These indicators include weather type, time of the day, time of the week, etc.

+**[Visualizing Data on Exchange Rates]():** This project uses data storytelling and visuals to analyze the daily exchange rates of the Euro between 1999 and 2021.
+The primary objective of this project is to create storytelling data visualizations using Matplotlib.